Jesslopez/DirectX9-hooking-Chams-WallHack-CallOfDuty4/README.md

 ## Disclaimer:
-This project is intended solely for educational and research purposes.
+This project is intended solely for educational purposes.
 It should not be used for any malicious activity or to violate any terms of service of third-party applications or games.

 The author of this project does not endorse or support illegal activities, including unauthorized modification of software.
 Any misuse of the code provided is solely the responsibility of the user.